raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 To a cynic, some things don't change very much.
 I still shave by scraping hair off my chin with a razor.
 Maybe there are three or four blades instead of the one that was common when my voice first broke, but whoop-de-fucking-do.

-Old Dogs tend to see how much things are the same, and the perpetuate (or perpetrate!) this state of affairs by resisting change.
+Old Dogs tend to see how much things are the same, and they perpetuate (or perpetrate!) this state of affairs by resisting change.
 They have a sense of identity ("I'm a Rails Programmer!"), and they fiercely defend it ("We don't need no stinking node.js 'round here").
 That leads them to obstruct new ideas.

-So by "Old Dog," don't necessarily mean in Earth years.
-Just in attitude.
-Consider the age and conservatism of your team.
-If it's overrun with frisky pups, go for it, they may need help figuring things out, but they'll wag their tails and fight over the chance to play, learn, and grow.
+You may find that although the benefits of a new idea in theory are terrific, in practice you will be derailed if your team is overloaded with Old Dogs.
+Whereas if your team has a critical mass of frisky pups, go for it!
+The pups may need help figuring things out, but they'll wag their tails and fight over the chance to play, learn, and grow.

 ### what